ga-wdi-boston/python/README.md

 conventionally used in Python to provide documentation throughout a codebase.
 Code will run fine without them, but that would stray from Python's conventions as well as throw you into linter message hell.
 Try them out!

+## Lab: Build a Calculator

+In [lib/calculator.py](lib/calculator.py), create a calculator function that takes two parameters.
+The first should be the operation to be completed (`addition`, `subtraction`, `multiplication`, `division`).
+The second should be a list with the appropriate number of numbers to operate on.
+The function mapped to the appropriate operation should take the expected numbers by index from the list passed in and return back to you the result of the operation.

+We haven't discussed lists yet, but they are very similar to Ruby arrays.
+The syntax required for this is very similar to how you would approach this in Ruby.
+Lean on the knowledge you gained from the [Python vs Ruby study](https://github.com/ga-wdi-boston/python-vs-ruby-study/)!

+Remember, to run a Python script from the command line:

+`python <filename.py>`

 ## Collections